zena-/zlucid/README.md

 ## Application tasks

 ### Task 1: Minimum order quantity

-Each product has a tag on it to denote its minimum order quantity.
+Each product has a tag on it specifiying its minimum order quantity.
 The tag is `moq:N` where N is the minimum number of items that can be added to the cart.
-On the product page only make the necessary customizations needed to ensure when the item is added to the cart it will not add a quantity less than the minimum order quantity.
+On the product template make the necessary customizations to ensure when the item is added to the cart it will not add a quantity less than the specified minimum order quantity.

 ### Task 2: Minimum order quantity part 2: the cart

-### Task 3
-fix somthing?

-### Task 4
-Build a bundle
+Following on from task 1 make the necessary customizations to the cart template so that items is in the cart can not have the quantity edited to be less than the minimum order quantity for that product.